Cooking with Alison

 If you’ve never cooked Indian food before, don’t be intimidated by the long lists of ingredients, because once you’ve picked up a few spices, the cooking part is easy.
 Most of their meat dishes involve slow cooking, but I have created some fast-cook recipes that still taste authentic and won’t take hours to make.
 Another great thing about cooking Indian food is that most dishes freeze well, so you can make one large batch of curry at a fraction of the restaurant price, and freeze the leftovers for future meals.

 Check out my recipes for Indian food!
-You can find them under the Recipe Index, under the Asian category, and then under the Indian category.
+You can find them under the Recipe Index, under the Indian category.

 Below, I have listed a few simple tips for using Indian spices that will hopefully encourage some of you to try making this cuisine at home.
 Please share your tips by posting a comment!